BardouilleMhea/mhea_DH/thematic.markdown

 Voyant's [*TextualArc*](https://voyant-tools.org/docs/#!/guide/textualarc) feature is a visualization of the terms in a document that includes a weighted centroid of terms and an arc that follows the terms in document order.

 The sample texts included in the Gender Split, 1961-1990 will be represented on the perminter of a cricle, starting at the top and looping around clockwise.
-Each occurrence of a term pulls the term toward its location on the perimeter and the position of the term label is the mean of these forces (or wighted [centroid](https://en.wikipedia.org/wiki/Centroid)).
+Each occurrence of a term pulls the term toward its location on the perimeter and the position of the term label is the mean of these forces (or weighted [centroid](https://en.wikipedia.org/wiki/Centroid)).

 Each sample is "read" from start to finish and the occurrences of the currently read term are shown by lines to the perimeter.